-The following are the steps parents should take in order to be admitted to Regents Academy:
+The following are the steps parents should take in order to be considered for admittance to Regents Academy:

 - 1. Schedule a school tour here or by calling the office (936-559-7343). - 2.
 Complete a new family/student application here. - a.
 Parent/guardian and student signatures in all designated areas - b.
-A non-refundable new student application fee of \$75/student - 3.
+A non-refundable new student application fee of \$100/student - 3.
 Schedule a date and time for your child's testing and shadow day. - 4.
-Schedule an interview with the administration.
-The student(s) should also be present at the interview.
-Prior to the interview, both parents should read Classical Education: A Guide for Parents by Christopher A. Perrin, which can be read online (here).
-Parents may also want to schedule a half-day classroom visit for students in grades 4 and up. - 5.
-Following the testing and interview process, a school administrator will notify the parents with the decision regarding acceptance.
-If accepted, the parents will receive an acceptance letter (via FACTS).
-All financial arrangements between the family and the school must be understood before an admission is considered final. - 6.
-If accepted, parents must complete an enrollment package, pay the enrollment fee of \$100/student, gather supplies, and purchase uniforms.
+After applications are approved by the admissions committee: - a.
+Family interview with the admissions committee.
+Student(s) must also be present at the interview.
+Prior to the interview, both parents should read Classical Education: A Guide for Parents by Christopher A. Perrin, which can be read online (here). - 5.
+Following the testing and interview process, the admissions director will notify the parents with the decision regarding acceptance.
+If accepted, the parents will receive an acceptance letter (via FACTS). - If accepted, parents must complete an enrollment contract, pay the enrollment fee of \$200/student, gather supplies, and purchase uniforms.
+All financial arrangements between the family and the school must be understood before enrollment is considered final.